Concurrent Enrollment - K-12 Student Enrollment

 - Before deciding to enroll at Citrus College, students should meet with their K-12 counselor and review course offerings in the Schedule of Classes and the Citrus College Catalog noting dates, prerequisites, location and times of classes.

-- Students are responsible for registering into their classes online prior to the start of classes.
+- Unless part of the Early College/CCAP program or enrolling in noncredit summer recovery program, students are responsible for registering into their classes online prior to the start of classes.

 - All college coursework and grades become a permanent part of the student’s official college academic history and transcript.
 Poor grades have a far-reaching effect on future entrance to a college or university of choice, scholarships, financial aid awards, etc.